One union rejects deal days ahead of rail strike deadline - NewsBreak

 Businesses would likely try to turn to trucks and other modes of shipping if the railroads do shut down, but there isn't enough trucking capacity to take up all the slack.
 The railroad trade group estimated that 467,000 additional trucks a day would be required to deliver everything railroads handle now.

 A freight rail strike would also disrupt passenger traffic because Amtrak and many commuter railroads operate on tracks owned by the freight railroads.
-Amtrak has already cancelled a number of its long-distance trains this week, and it said the rest of its long-distance trains would stop Thursday ahead of the strike deadline.
+Amtrak has already cancelled a number of its long-distance trains this week.

 Associated Press writers Tom Krisher, Anne D'Innocenzio, Lisa Mascaro, Cathy Bussewitz, Chris Rugaber, Scott McFetridge and Matt Ott contributed to this report.